 The Major Types of Milkweed

-Common Milkweed (Asclepias syriaca) Common milkweed used to be common, growing in virtually every nook of of the United States.
+Common Milkweed (Asclepias syriaca) Common milkweed used to be common, growing in nearly every nook of the United States.
 Unfortunately that is no longer the case.
-Grows in full sun or partial shade.
-It is easy to establish (spreads by rhizomes) and will tolerate every soil condition, except for extreme wet.
+It will tolerate every soil condition, except for extreme wet.
 Native to much of the United States, except for the west.
 Has a sweet scent.
 3′ high Zones 3-8.

 Rose Milkweed (or Swamp Milkweed) (Asclepias incarnata) This variety has a more cultivated appearance than common milkweed and less likely to spread.
 Deeper pink flowers, also available in white.
 The leaves are narrower.
 A good choice for a flower bed.
 Will thrive in sunny spots, medium to wet soils.
-Will tolerate drier conditions and part shade.
+But will also tolerate drier conditions and part shade.
 Has a sweet vanilla scent.
 4′ high.
 Zones 3-9.